-From the owner's perspective, when forms are poorly drafted or improperly used, however, there is no certainty that claims believed to have been resolved may not resurface later in the project.
+However, when forms are poorly drafted or improperly used, there is no certainty that claims believed to have been resolved may not resurface later in the project.
 At that point, it is more difficult, if not impossible, to mitigate or plan for extra costs.

-Contractors and subcontractors also frequently do not understand or choose to ignore the import of waivers and releases, often believing they are merely acknowledging receipt of payment.
+Contractors and subcontractors frequently do not understand or choose to ignore the import of waivers and releases, often believing they are merely acknowledging receipt of payment.
 Depending on the form's specific language, however, erroneous execution of a release or waiver can result in devastating consequences, including forfeiture of valid claims, even where contractually compliant notices of claim were previously issued.

-Contractors and subcontractors must never rely on unwritten understandings or verbal side agreements purporting to reserve the right to pursue claims not specifically identified as reserved in these forms.
-Otherwise, they run the risk that:
+Contractors and subcontractors must never rely on unwritten "understandings" or verbal "side agreements" that purport to reserve the right to pursue claims not specifically identified as reserved in these forms.
+Otherwise they run the risk that: